PCMag

-PC Magazine (shortened as PCMag) is an American computer magazine published by Ziff Davis.
-A print edition was published from 1982 to January 2009.
-Publication of online editions started in late 1994 and continues as of 2025.
+PCMag (previously PC Magazine) is an American computer magazine published by Ziff Davis.
+A print edition was published from 1982 to January 2009; a digital edition, with monthly issues and print-like formatting, was published from late 1994 to December 2022.
+Its website continues to operate, with articles posted on a rolling basis.

 Overview

-PC Magazine provides reviews and previews of the latest hardware and software for the information technology professional.
-Other regular departments include columns by long-time editor-in-chief Michael J. Miller ("Forward Thinking"), Bill Machrone, and Jim Louderback, as well as:
+PCMag provides reviews and previews of the latest hardware and software for the information technology professional.
+During its print era, other regular departments included columns by long-time editor-in-chief Michael J. Miller ("Forward Thinking"), Bill Machrone, and Jim Louderback, as well as: